 The company's debt is reflected on the balance sheet at cost.
-Based on current market conditions, the company believes its interest rate margins under its senior secured revolving credit line are below the rate available in the market, which causes the fair value of debt to fall below the carrying value.
-The company believes the current interest rate margin is approximately 0.5% below current market rates.
+Based on current market conditions, the company believes its interest rate margins on its existing debt are consistent with current market conditions and therefore the carrying value of debt reflects the fair value.
+At December 31, 2011, prior to the company's debt refinancing, the company concluded the interest rate margins on its debt were below the rate available on the market, which causes the fair value of debt to fall below the carrying value.
 However, as the interest rate margin is based upon numerous factors, including but not limited to the credit rating of the borrower, the duration of the loan, the structure and restrictions under the debt agreement, current lending policies of the counterparty, and the company's relationships with its lenders, there is no readily available market data to ascertain the current market rate for an equivalent debt instrument.
-As a result, the current interest rate margin is based upon the company's best estimate.
+As a result, the current interest rate margin is based upon the company's best estimate based upon discussions with its lenders.

 The company estimated the fair value of its loans by calculating the upfront cash payment a market participant would require to assume the company's obligations.
-The upfront cash payment is the amount that a market participant would be able to lend at December 31, 2011 to achieve sufficient cash inflows to cover the cash outflows under the company's senior revolving credit facility assuming the facility was outstanding in its entirety until maturity.
-Since the company maintains the majority of its borrowings under a revolving credit facility and there is no predetermined borrowing or repayment schedule, for purposes of this calculation the company calculated the fair value of its obligations assuming the current amount of debt at the end of the period was outstanding until the maturity of the company's senior revolving credit facility in December 2012.
+The upfront cash payment is the amount that a market participant would be able to lend to achieve sufficient cash inflows to cover the cash outflows under the company's senior revolving credit facility assuming the facility was outstanding in its entirety until maturity.
+Since the company maintains its borrowings under a revolving credit facility and there is no predetermined borrowing or repayment schedule, for purposes of this calculation the company calculated the fair value of its obligations assuming the current amount of debt at the end of the period was outstanding until the maturity of the company's senior revolving credit facility in August 2017.
 Although borrowings could be materially greater or less than the current amount of borrowings outstanding at the end of the period, it is not practical to estimate the amounts that may be outstanding during future periods.
-The carrying value and estimated aggregate fair value, based primarily on market prices, of debt is as follows (dollars in thousands):
+The carrying value and estimated aggregate fair value, a level 2 measurement, based primarily on market prices, of debt is as follows (in thousands):

-Decembe er 31, 2011 January 1, 2011 Carrying Value Fair Value Carrying Value Fair Value Total debt \$ 317,335 \$ 315,749 \$ 214,017 \$ 209,808
+December 29, 2012 December r 31, 2011 Carrying Value Fair Value Carrying Value Fair Value Total debt \$ 260,070 \$ 260,070 \$ 317,335 \$ 315,749